rgommezz/react-native-offline/README.md

 ## Important (Please read)
 **This is the documentation for version 4.0.0-beta.0.
 If you are migrating from v3 to v4, check the [release notes](https://github.com/rgommezz/react-native-offline/releases/tag/v4.0.0-beta.0)**

 Please try to use v4.
 Some of the core has been rewritten from scratch using TDD approach and it fixes some of the outstanding [issues](https://github.com/rgommezz/react-native-offline/pull/141) that v3 presented.
 If you are using RN v0.56 or higher v3 won't work.
 Don't be misled by the word *beta*, it's a precaution measure that I've set myself because I am human and I may have made some unwitting mistake :robot:.
 It'd be appreciated to gather feedback early on to draft the final *stable* release.
-Also, an example application is coming soon to better illustrate real case scenarios of usage of the library.
+Also, an example application is coming soon to better illustrate real case scenarios of usage of the library. **Check out the [installation details](#installation).**

-That being said, if you still want to use v3, go [here](./docs_3x.md)
+That being said, if you still want to use v3, go [here](./docs_3x.md).

 ## Contents